-Blue Business Plus Card from American Express Review: Simple Rewards
+Blue Business® Plus Credit Card from American Express 2023 Review: Simple Rewards

 American Express offers several credit cards and charge cards to help you grow your business.

 The offers a simplified way to earn Membership Rewards points on purchases, with a $0 annual fee (see Rates & Fees; terms apply).

 The Expanded Buying Power feature gives you some wiggle room if you need to spend over your limit occasionally.
 Travel and shopping benefits round out the card's highlights.